hard-nett/docs/overview/terminology.md

 ## Self-delegation

-The amount of Osmo a validator bonds to themselves.
+The amount of Terp Tokens a validator bonds to themselves.
 Also referred to as self-bond.

 ## Slashing